High frame rate: Usage in the film industry in theaters

-Peter Jackson's The Hobbit film series, beginning with The Hobbit: An Unexpected Journey in December 2012, used a shooting and projection frame rate of 48 frames per second, becoming the first feature film with a wide release to do so.
+Peter Jackson's The Hobbit film series, beginning with The Hobbit: An Unexpected Journey in December 2012, used a filming and projection frame rate of 48 frames per second, becoming the first feature film with a wide release to do so.
 Its 2013 sequel, The Hobbit: The Desolation of Smaug and 2014 sequel, The Hobbit: The Battle of the Five Armies, followed suit.
 All films also have versions which are converted and projected at 24 fps.

 In 2016, Ang Lee released Billy Lynn's Long Halftime Walk.
-Unlike The Hobbit trilogy, which used 48 frames per second, the picture shot and projected selected scenes in 120 frames per second, which is five times faster than the 24 frames per second standard used in Hollywood.
+Unlike The Hobbit trilogy, which used 48 frames per second, the picture filmed and projected selected scenes in 120 frames per second, which is five times faster than the 24 frames per second standard used in Hollywood.
 Lee's 2019 Gemini Man was also shot and distributed in 120 frames per second.

 Other filmmakers who intend to use the high frame rate format include James Cameron in his Avatar sequels and Andy Serkis in his adaptation of George Orwell's Animal Farm.

 In early 2022, Cameron announced that HFR conversions for his previous films, Avatar and Titanic, were in the works.

 Avatar: The Way of Water released on December 16, 2022 with a dynamic frame rate.
-Some scenes are displayed up to 48 fps, while others are displayed in a more traditional, slower rate.
+Select scenes are displayed up to 48 fps, while others are displayed in a more traditional, slower rate.